-- 3. Select the Part icon with a single click of the left-mouse-button in the New SOLIDWORKS Document dialog box. - 4.
-Select OK in the New SOLIDWORKS Document dialog box to open a new part document.
+3. Select the Part icon with a single click of the left-mouse-button in the Welcome dialog box to open a new part document.

 SOLIDWORKS Screen Layout

 The default SOLIDWORKS drawing screen contains the Menu Bar, the Heads-up View toolbar, the FeatureManager Design Tree, the Features toolbar (at the left of the window by default), the Sketch toolbar (at the right of the window by default), the graphics area, the task pane (collapsed to the right of the graphics area in the figure below), and the Status Bar.
 A line of quick text appears next to the icon as you move the mouse cursor over different icons.
 You may resize the SOLIDWORKS drawing window by clicking and dragging at the edges of the window, or relocate the window by clicking and dragging at the window title area.